gajrajgchouhan/Eigenfaces/README.md

 2. Learn streamlit and adapt it here.

+    - Possible to add webcam.
+    - Slider for K, etc.

 3. Change K from page for eigenvectors.

 4. Decrease minimum frequency from 70 to 40 (make it dynamic :p)